 - 1. Configure Secure WebSocket in KMS.
-For instructions, check Securing Kurento Media Server. - 2.
-In index.js, change the ws\uri to use Secure WebSocket (wss:// instead of ws://) and the correct KMS port (8433 instead of 8888). - 3.
-As explained in the link from step 1, if you configured KMS to use a self-signed certificate, depending on the browser you now have to browse to https://KMS\HOST:8433/kurento and click to accept the unsafe certificate.
-As of this writing, Firefox 75.0 requires doing this, while Chrome 81.0 doesn't require it.
+For instructions, check Signaling Plane security (WebSocket). - 2.
+In index.js, change the ws_uri to use Secure WebSocket (wss:// instead of ws://) and the correct KMS port (TCP 8433 instead of TCP 8888). - 3.
+As explained in the link from step 1, if you configured KMS to use Secure WebSocket with a self-signed certificate you now have to browse to https://{KMS_HOST}:8433/kurento and click to accept the untrusted certificate.